When “It” Came to Los Angeles

-Another theory is more intrinsic and imbedded in the UFO phenomena itself: shape-shifting.
-Many cases – running through researchers Jacques Vallee and John Keel and others – develop a kafkaques scenery and trait of UFO cases where ‘‘transmogrification” of the environment seems to be taking place.
-Some would say, that ultimately, this would explain the constant escalations of varied descriptions from “25 silvery planes” to a singular, luminous “lozenge”.
+Another theory was more intrinsic and imbedded in the UFO phenomena itself: shape-shifting.
+Many cases – running through researchers Jacques Vallee and John Keel and others – developed a kafkaques scenery and trait of UFO cases where ‘‘transmogrification” of the environment seems to be taking place.
+Some would say, that ultimately, this would explain the constant escalations of varied descriptions from “25 silvery planes” to a singular, luminous “lozenge.”

-The book is an excellent compilation of news clippings, eye-witness news, quotes, mass facts and theories; there is given a detailed history of ‘radar’ and its uses, several classical cases of ‘mystery invasions’ about that period of time and during the war are also analyzed.
-But the book carries no solutions.
+The book was an excellent compilation of news clippings, eye-witness news, quotes, mass facts and theories; there was given a detailed history of ‘radar’ and its uses, several classical cases of ‘mystery invasions’ about that period of time and during the war were also analyzed.
+But the book carried no solutions.

 Photo above: This is the 1942 'Battle of LA' UFO.
-Searchlight beams are converging on the object over the Culver City area of Los Angeles.
-(The small blobs of light are burst of anti-aircraft shells) source: Los Angeles Times.
+Searchlight beams were converging on the object over the Culver City area of Los Angeles.
+(The small blobs of light were bursts of anti-aircraft shells) source: Los Angeles Times.

 Captain Wild Bill Kelso: War nerves?
 Who said war nerves?